Castle of Noudar: Architecture

 The castle is situated in an isolated, rural landscape on the extreme western edge of the Herdade da Coitadinha, implanted on a schist platform, crowning a 275 m hilltop.
 The hill lies between the Rio Ardila and the Ribeira da Múrtega, some 2 km from their confluence, just .5 km from the Spanish border, along a connection between Beja, Moura a Jerez de los Caballeros and Via da Prata, one of the more important roadways in western antiquity.
 Within the circus is the Church of Nossa Senhora do Desterro (Our Lady of Exile) and about 200 m from the castle is the Atalaia da Forca.

 West of the castle is dominated by riparian vegetation, such as oleanders, while the landscape along the Spanish frontier is stripped of vegetation caused by the introduction of monocultures.
 In the Herdade, dominated by perennial Quercus and forests of Quercus rotundifolia and Quercus suber, there is an abundance of riparian and wild fauna, with a vast archaeological and ethnographic patrimony, highlighting several dolmens, Chalcolithic settlements, watermills and huts.

 The fortress comprises the circus of the ancient village of Noudar, to the southeast, and the vestiges of the southeastern and southern walls.
 The irregular plan is oriented longitudinally northwest to southeast, that integrates the trapezoidal castle wherein northwestern wall is located the keep tower.
 The battlements are encircled by Chemin de ronde and reinforced by 12 rectangular and square corbels, and broken by two gates: one in the east, and the other in the west, protected by small, rectangular tower.
-The southeastern wall of the castle in tiapa reinforced by schist masonry.
+The southeastern wall of the castle is rammed earth reinforced by schist masonry.
 The rectangular, keep tower is 17.5 m tall with two doors, one on the ground floor and another on the second floor of the northwest wall, accessed by exterior staircase.
 The roof covering is crowned by pyramidal merlons.
 In the interior of the tower is a cistern, in addition to two others in the castle square, where there are visible vestiges of murals in the dependences that comprise the old alcazaba.

 Two inscriptions were discovered in the keep tower.
 The first was a commemorative inscription for the construction of the castle of Noudar, sculpted into stone, in Gothic scribe, later registered by Gustavo de Matos Sequeira: